mutability/mlat-client/README.md

 server that resolves the transmitter position by multilateration of the same message received by multiple clients.

-The corresponding server code is available (or will be, shortly) at https://github.com/mutability/mlat-server.
+The corresponding server code is available at https://github.com/mutability/mlat-server.

 There is also support for running in a mode used to feed multilateration